 You’ve probably heard this saying many times and find it annoying, but like it or not, the adage is spot-on: It’s not about you.
 Frankly, your kids don’t care about your relationship issues, nor should they.
 Does your ex-mother-in-law want to take the kids to the zoo?
 Does your kid want to go fishing one weekend with your spouse’s new husband?
 When it comes to raising your kids through a divorce, it’s important to remember that what is best for your kid doesn’t always align with what you want to do.

 In the end, it’s all about keeping your kids happy and healthy during the divorce.
 It’s a traumatic event at any age, so anything you can do to ease the transition will go a long way toward keeping the peace between the two households.
-If you have any questions about divorce and children, call the Law Offices of Peter Van Aulen for a free in office consultation.
+If you have any questions about divorce and children, call the Law Offices of Peter Van Aulen for a free initial consultation.